sahej-dev/vidyo-ai-internship-assignment/Readme.md

 - A dockerized PostgreSQL database has been integrated.
 - Four core models have been created: `Video`, `Audio`, `VideoWatermarkingTask`, `AudioExtractionTask` ([ERD here](./er_diagram.pdf)).
-- [Celery](https://docs.celeryq.dev/en/stable/index.html) is used for scheduling jobs as background tasks.
+- [Celery](https://docs.celeryq.dev/en/stable/index.html) is used as a job-queue for scheduling jobs for concurrency on background workers.
 - Django Rest Framework has been used to develop REST API endpoints.
 - You can view the api schema at [localhost:8000/swagger](http://localhost:8000/api/schema/swagger/), or [localhost:8000/redoc](http://localhost:8000/api/schema/redoc/)
 - Inheritance has been used (in addition to general use of inheritance in Django) wherever found beneficial.
 For instance, both `VideoWatermarkingTask` and `AudioExtractionTask` models inherit from an abstract `Task` model.
-- I have strived to maintain a clean and consistent folder structure.
-Of course, Django defaults helped in this endeavor.
+- I have strived, as I always do, to maintain a clean and consistent coding style, and folder structure.
+Of course, Django defaults help in this endeavor.
 - A POST request at `/api/audio-tasks/`, and at `/api/watermark-tasks/` does audio extraction and watermarking respetively.
 Both the operations use FFMPEG.

 ### Containerization Tasks